What is a serviced office?

 The unpredictability of running a new business or freelance operation means serviced offices’ flexible lease agreements are a welcome offering.

 As a small business owner you simply can’t predict the future, so it’s unlikely you’ll want to be tied into a year-long agreement while you’re still working to establish the business.

 Alongside these valuable benefits, it’s worth noting that many serviced offices also house a range of other perks to promote its members’ wellbeing.

-These can include free tea and coffee-making facilities, fully-stocked kitchens, games such as pool tables, table football and table tennis, and breakout spaces where employees can gather and chat in a more casual setting than a meeting or conference room.
+- Breakout spaces where employees can gather in a more casual setting than a meeting or conference room

-Many serviced offices also strive to provide interesting office spaces with modern layouts, plush furniture and unique features to negate the sense of monotony that can be intrinsic to more traditional, sterile office environment.
+Many serviced offices also strive to provide stimulating office spaces with modern layouts, plush furniture and unique design features to negate the sense of monotony that can be intrinsic to the more traditionally bland office environment.